petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-deploying-liferay/liferay-deployment-options.md

 ![Click on Accept Invite to access PRD and UAT environment](./liferay-deployment-options/images/01.png)

-Log in to the extension environment to access your custom services.
+Log in to the extension environment to manage your custom services.

 ![Logging into the console shows you a list of all environments you can access.](./liferay-deployment-options/images/02.png)